 Potential future exposures occur when participants fail to buy back their overnight loans and the BOT permanently seize their collaterals in order to liquidate to cover its loss.
 Residual exposures can occur due to fluctuations in the securities market values.
-In this regard, the BOT has put in place measures to mitigate such potential future exposure as elaborated in Q.4.2.3.
+In this regard, the BOT has put in place measures to mitigate such potential future exposure.
 Apart from these measures, the securities selection mechanism for partial buy back in the system also helps reduce potential future exposures as securities which are less liquid will be repurchased first, for example, collateralized securities with large amount of unit and small par value.